Investigating Agency of LLMs in Human-AI Collaboration Tasks: Framework of Agency Features

 \section{Framework of Agency Features}

-Our goal is to develop a framework for \textit{measuring} and \textit{controlling} Agency in dialogue systems that interact with humans.
+Our goal is to develop a framework for \textit{measuring} and \textit{controlling} Agency in LLMs.
 Here, we adopt the perspective of Agency as defined in \citet{bandura2001social}'s social cognitive theory. \citet{bandura2001social}'s work highlights four features through which humans exercise Agency -- Intentionality, Motivation, Self-Efficacy, and Self-Regulation.
 Here, we adapt and synthesize these features based on how they may manifest in dialogue.
-To develop our framework, we take a top-down approach, starting with \citet{bandura2001social}'s higher-level definitions of these features and iteratively refining the definitions and their possible levels (e.g., how strongly or weakly they are expressed) in the context of dialogue.
+We take a top-down approach, starting with their higher-level definitions and iteratively refining the definitions and their possible levels (e.g., how strongly or weakly they are expressed) in the context of dialogue.

-\xhdr{Intentionality} \textit{What do you intend to do?} High Agency requires a strong intention, that includes plans or preferences one may have for a task.
-Low Agency, on the other hand, is typically characterized by not having a preference or merely agreeing to another person's preferences.
+\xhdr{Intentionality} \textit{What do you intend to do?} High Agency requires a strong intention, that includes plans or preferences for a task.
+Low Agency, meanwhile, is characterized by not having a preference or merely agreeing to another's preferences.

 We characterize \textbf{strong intentionality} as expressing a clear preference (e.g., ``\textit{I want to have a blue-colored chair}''), \textbf{moderate intentionality} as multiple preferences (e.g., ``\textit{Should we use brown color or blue?}'') or making a selection based on the choices offered by someone else (e.g., ``\textit{Between brown and blue, I will prefer brown}''), and \textbf{no intentionality} as not expressing any preference or accepting someone else's preference (e.g., ``\textit{Yes, brown color sounds good}'').